UW-COSMOS/Cosmos/README.md

 # Layout of the model

-Documentation can be found in cosmos/api_folder
+Documentation can be viewed at https://uw-cosmos.github.io/Cosmos/

 The entry points for the program is cosmos/run.py

-The procedure of the program is laid out generally as follows (docs correspond to to paths)
+The procedure of the program is laid out generally as follows (docs correspond to paths)

 1. Preprocessing -- cosmos/preprocessing
     - Turn PDFs into PNGs so that they can be fed to a computer vision pipeline.